 Giovanna Shay - Litigation and Advocacy Director

 As GHLA's Litigation and Advocacy Director, Giovanna Shay supports GHLA's attorneys in all practice areas.
 Giovanna served as a staff attorney at the Public Defender Service for the District of Columbia and as a Robert M. Cover Fellow at the Yale Legal Services Organization, where she helped to supervise students in the Complex Federal Litigation Clinic and in the inaugural year of Yale's Supreme Court Clinic.
 Earlier in her career, she was a Soros Justice Fellow at the ACLU National Prison Project and law clerk to then-Senior Justice Ellen Ash Peters at the Connecticut Supreme Court.
-Immediately before joining GHLA, Giovanna was a tenured Professor of Law at Western New England University School of Law, where she taught courses including Professional Responsibility and Domestic Violence, and her research focused on over-incarceration.
+Immediately before joining GHLA in 2014, Giovanna was a tenured Professor of Law at Western New England University School of Law, where she taught courses including Professional Responsibility and Domestic Violence, and her research focused on over-incarceration.
 She is a graduate of Pomona College and Yale Law School.